Anomaly induced transport from symmetry breaking in holography: Results for the conductivities

-Similar to the previous cases, the source term of $\vec{B}_w$ is now switched on and the remaining sources are set to zero.
+We present in this subsection the results for the conductivities as a function of the chemical potentials, for several values of $M/(\pi T)$.
+Here we will present only the $\mu_v$-dependence of the conductivities that induce the non-anomalous current $\vec{J}_w$, i.e. the conductivities appearing~in

+We focus momentarily in this subsection on these conductivities because they allow us to provide an explicit answer to the question posed at the end of section~\ref{sec:constitutive}.
+The complete list of results for these and other conductivities is given in appendix~\ref{sec:App_finite_M}.

-\begin{itemize} \item \textbf{Case 1:} The results are displayed in fig.\;\ref{fig:coryw}.
-The conductivity $\sigma^{B}_{vw}$ exhibits a linear growth with $\mu_v/(\pi T)$, with a slope that increases as $M$ increases.
-The conductivities $\sigma^{B}_{aw}$ and $\sigma^{B}_{ww}$, on the other hand, remain constant with respect to $\mu_v/(\pi T)$, though their magnitudes shift upward with increasing $M$.
-Finally, we find for $\sigma^{B}_{\varepsilon w}$ a quadratic dependence on $\mu_v/(\pi T)$, with an increasing curvature as $M$ increases.
+We display in fig.~\ref{fig:corywm} the results of the conductivities in eq.~(\ref{eq:Jw}) as a function of $\mu_v / (\pi T)$ in the range $0 \le M/(\pi T) \le 2$.
+These results have been obtained by using the numerical method of sec.~\ref{subsec:numerical_method}.
+For comparison, we display also the results obtained in the large $M$ limit by using the analytical formulas that will be derived in sec.~\ref{subsec:large_M} and appendix~\ref{sec:App_large_M}.
+We observe that the conductivity $\sigma^{B}_{wv}$ exhibits a linear growth with $\mu_v/(\pi T)$, with a slope that increases as $M$ increases.
+On the other hand, the conductivities $\sigma^{B}_{wa}$ and $\sigma^{B}_{ww}$ remain constant with respect to $\mu_v/(\pi T)$, though their magnitudes shift upward with increasing $M$.
+Finally, we find for $\sigma^V_{w}$ a quadratic dependence on $\mu_v/(\pi T)$, with an increasing curvature as $M$ increases.
+Notice that all the conductivities show in general a pronounced dependence with the mass parameter $M$.

-\item \textbf{Case 2:} The results are displayed in fig.\;\ref{fig:coryw1}.
-It can be seen that $\sigma^{B}_{vw}$ remains constant with $\mu_a/(\pi T)$, but its value increases steadily with $M$.
-The conductivities $\sigma^{B}_{aw}$ and $\sigma^{B}_{ww}$ grow linearly with $\mu_a/(\pi T)$, with their slopes enhanced as $M$ increases, except for the case $\sigma^B_{aw}$ and very large values of $M$, as it was discussed in Case 2 of sec.~\ref{subsec:Ba}.
-Finally, $\sigma^{B}_{\varepsilon w}$ shows a quadratic dependence on $\mu_a/(\pi T)$, with an increasing curvature as $M$ increases, similar to Case 1.

-\item \textbf{Case 3:} The results are displayed in fig.~\ref{fig:coryw2}.
-The conductivity $\sigma^{B}_{vw}$ remains independent of $\mu_w/(\pi T)$, but it value increases steadily with $M$.
-The conductivities $\sigma^{B}_{aw}$ and $\sigma^{B}_{ww}$, on the other hand, grow linearly with $\mu_w/(\pi T)$, with their slopes enhanced as $M$ increases.
-The intersection observed for $\sigma^B_{aw}$ in the top-right panel of fig.~\ref{fig:coryw2} has the same discussion as in Case 3 of sec.~\ref{subsec:Ba}.
-Finally, $\sigma^B_{\varepsilon w}$ has a linear $+$ quadratic dependence on $\mu_w / (\pi T)$ with higher curvature for higher values of $M$.
-For very large values of $M$, this dependence is of the form $\sigma^B_{\varepsilon w} \propto (\mu_a + \mu_w)^2$, as it can be seen in eq.~(\ref{eq:App_sigmaABw_ana_M}). \end{itemize}